How can therapy help me and my child?

 - How many therapy sessions does my plan cover?

 - How much does my insurance pay for an out-of-network provider?

 - Is approval required from my primary care physician?

 Does what we talk about in therapy remain confidential?

 Confidentiality is one of the most important components between a client and therapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your child's Physician, Attorney, etc.), but by law your therapist cannot release this information without obtaining your written permission.
+Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your child's primary care physician, teacher, etc.), but by law your therapist cannot release this information without obtaining your written permission.
 Please note that your child's therapist will not voluntarily participate in legal proceedings of any kind, as this adversely affects the therapy process and the trust that has been established with your child.
 Attempts at engaging your child's therapist in legal proceedings will be pursued to be quashed.

 * Suspected past or present abuse or neglect of children, adults, and elders to the authorities, including Child Protection and law enforcement, based on information provided by the client or collateral sources.

 * If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threated to harm another person.